hi-naresh/portfolio-3d/README.md

 # Web portfolio

-This is a web portfolio that I created to showcase my projects and skills.
+This is a web portfolio that I created to showcase my projectData and skills.

 ## Live Demo